Sky Castle (Japanese TV series)

-Sky Castle is a 2024 Japanese TV series; a remake of the hit 2018 South Korean television drama that also aired on Japan via JTBC.
+Sky Castle is a 2024 Japanese TV series; a remake of the 2018 South Korean television drama that also aired in Japan via JTBC.
 It was airing under the same title Sky Castle on TV Asahi's Thursday Drama slot since July 25, till September 26, 2024.
 The lead role is played by Nao Matsushita.

-SKY Castle is an exclusive townhouse where only the wealthiest people can afford living.
+SKY Castle is an exclusive townhouse where the wealthiest people can afford living.
 The series revolves around four families; housewives who want their kids to enter the best high school and their husbands who are neurosurgeons in the same hospital.
-These people's lives are connected in the most interesting ways possible.
+These people's lives are connected in interesting ways.

 After Sky Castle is airing in Japan, it is scheduled to be broadcast and streamed in over 140 countries and regions around the world on Amazon Prime Video and other platforms.